pablobarbera/echo_chambers/README.md

 - `03_analysis/`: here we provide the code that replicates the figures in the paper:
 	* `12-validation.r` generates Figures 1a (comparing statewide averages of ideology with survey-based measures of ideology), 1b (comparing our estimates for Members of Congress with ideology estimates from roll-call votes), and 1c (comparing our estimates with party registration files in 5 states).
-	* `13-heatmaps.r` generates Figures 3a and 3b, visualizing ideological polarization in retweeting behavior.
+	* `13-heatmaps.r` generates Figures 2a and 2b, visualizing ideological polarization in retweeting behavior.
 	* `14-network-visualization.r` produces the files necessary to generate the network visualization in Figures 3a and 3b using Gephi (see the script for more details).
+The full gephi files are available upon request.
 	* `15-polarization-estimation.r` generates Figures 3c and 3d (aggregate ideological polarization by collection and day).
 	* `16-asymmetric-polarization.r` generates Figure 4 (liberal-conservative asymmetries in cross-ideological retweeting for twelve different communication topics)